teamniteo/handbook/work-process/user-stories.md

 - Once the Scrum Master and Product Owner agree that the User Story is well defined, they add ``✋ [vote]`` prefix to the title of the User Story.
 At that point, Scrum Master and/or Product Owner assign people from whom they want to receive User Story Points estimation.
 With this, online poker planning begins.
 - At the end of the online poker planning, Story Points are added to the User Story.
 - The User Story is now prepared to be moved to the top of the User Story Pyramid stack.
+- On Sprint Planning meeting we choose which User Stories get included in the new sprint and we assign champions to them.
+From this point on, noone should be unassigned from the story so we know who worked on what when the sprint ends.
+- When the Champion deems the story done, they move it to the `Review` column.
+Scrum Master and Product Owner verify work was done as expected and move the Story to column `Done`.

 **Important:**